jonessarae/process_maxquant/README.md

 ## Input

 This script requires the MaxQuant output file, *proteinGroups.txt*, from the control and experimental groups.
-Ihey must contain data collected from three isotopes and from at least two replicates.
+They must contain data collected from three isotopes and from at least two replicates.
 The *proteinGroups.txt* can contain intensity data from either one mix or two mixes.
 When two mixes are included, this script performs additional steps for normalizing the intensity data between the two mixes.

-The script also requires an additional file called the meta file that contains timepoint information and specifies the overlapping timepoint between two mixes for normalization.
+The script also requires an additional file called the *meta file* that contains timepoint information and specifies the overlapping timepoint between two mixes for normalization.

 ## Naming scheme for MaxQuant files